yahyaqowle/Afsoomali/README.md

-#We are now live at Afsoomali.com
+#🚀🚀🚀 We are now live at Afsoomali.com

 # Soomaali Xaquuq Daabacad kama dhaxeyso